heimojuh/grunt-mdfiver/README.md

 # grunt-mdfiver

-Calculates md5s for cache busting
+Calculates md5s for cache busting, at least it should, when done.

 ## Getting Started

+well, not yet anyway.

 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-mdfiver`

 Then add this line to your project's `grunt.js` gruntfile: